aral/ar.al-site/content/2019/04/20/fixing-the-icon-regression-in-pop_os-19.04/index.md

 sudo make post-install
 {{</highlight>}}

-__Note:__ the post-install step failed for me but the icons are back and my eyes are happier.
+__Note:__ the post-install step failed for me but the consistent icons are back and my eyes are happier.

 ### Consistency is the #1 problem with desktop Linux